ansonnn07/object-detection/README.md

 **Third Series** <br>
 [![third-series-coins](images/syiling_3.gif)](https://www.bnm.gov.my/-/third-series-of-malaysian-coins)

+## Details of steps
+Refer to the `1.
+Image Collection.ipynb` [notebook](https://github.com/ansonnn07/coin-detection/blob/main/1.%20Image%20Collection.ipynb) for the steps for collecting and labeling the images.

+For training, you may open the `2.
+Training and Detection.ipynb` [notebook](https://github.com/ansonnn07/coin-detection/blob/main/2.%20Training%20and%20Detection.ipynb) directly in [Google Colab](https://colab.research.google.com/github/ansonnn07/coin-detection/blob/main/2.%20Training%20and%20Detection.ipynb) to train there.
+Or download the notebook to train locally.

+You may also refer to the following Colab notebooks to examine the trained version for each of the 3 datasets used in this repo.
+But the procedure is exactly the same, with only a few modifications to accomodate the download the dataset, and also to modify the class labels for different datasets.
+1. Coin detection dataset (small, 29 images, captured with iPhone, trained with SSD model): [link](https://colab.research.google.com/drive/1M0IN3Ya3jT_7UOJ5N2wLepk2ypR78KFB?usp=sharing)
+2. Coin detection dataset (large, 277 images, from Google Search, trained with SSD model): [link](https://colab.research.google.com/drive/1aTliHKpwqxZaokf2YTmg0vwmRPUJnpzY?usp=sharing)
+3. Face Mask Detection dataset (853 images, trained with CenterNet model): [link](https://colab.research.google.com/drive/11ciR0XNAvICh5teg0AaFsK7sK8iSzVoh?usp=sharing)

-## Package Installation
+## Package Installation for Local Machine
+NOTE: If you are on Google Colab, you only need to run some of the cells in the `2.
+Training and Detection.ipynb` [notebook](https://github.com/ansonnn07/coin-detection/blob/main/2.%20Training%20and%20Detection.ipynb) to install TFOD API, you **DO NOT** need to run the installation steps here.

-NOTE: For this project, it is assumed that you have already installed Anaconda in your machine.
-The installation for this TFOD API is based on the [docs here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html).
+For this project, it is assumed that you have already installed Anaconda in your machine.
+The installation for this TFOD API is based on the [official docs here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html).

 Run the following command in your Anaconda prompt (Anaconda's terminal or your terminal of choice) to create a virtual environment named `tfod` with Python version 3.8 installed:
 ```